 Special Collections & Archives

-Special Collections & Archives will be closed on Friday, March 21st from 11 am to 3 pm.
+Special Collections & Archives will be closed on Friday, April 18th.
+We will reopen for regular hours Monday, April 21st.
 We apologize for any inconvenience.

 Special Collections & Archives is open Monday through Friday, 9AM to 5PM, with the exception of university holidays listed in the library calendar.
 We are located on the 6th floor of the Z. Smith Reynolds Library.
 If you need assistance, please visit the Special Collections & Archives Research Room, Room 625.
 Note: Appointments are required for visiting researchers.